togrupe/dlive-midi-tools/README.md

 # dlive-midi-tools
 ## Description
 Python and midi/tcp based tool to prepare channel lists for Allen &amp; Heath dlive & Avantis.
-Based on a spreadsheet the following parameters can be preconfigured and in one or more steps be written into real dlive systems or into dLive Director via midi/tcp.
+Based on a spreadsheet the following parameters can be preconfigured and in one or more steps be written into real dlive/Avantis systems or into dLive/Avantis Director via midi/tcp.
 Additionally from the same spreadsheet a DAW recording session for Reaper or Tracks Live can be generated.
 - Channel Name
 - Channel Color
 - Channel Mute
 - Fader Level
+- Main Mix Assignments
 - DCA Assignments
 - 48V Phantom Power (Local, DX1 & DX3, SLink)
 - PAD (Local, DX1 & DX3, SLink)